eimantaspav/staff_management_laravel/README.md

 Press the "Start Import" button at the bottom right.

 5. Open command terminal in your "staff_management_laravel" folder and enter "php artisan serve".
-6. Browse to your localhost server to view the website.
+6. Browse to your localhost server (it will be displayed in the terminal, or just enter localhost:8000 in your browser) to view the website.

 # FEATURES